AlexM43/baby-deTech-SD2/ESP32_HeatIndexTransmitter/README.txt

 Set baud rate to 115200 in the Serial Monitor
-Fixed the "Failed to read temperature error" that kept occurring Also need to implement sleep modes, might not be possible with Arduino IDE, may need to use ESP-IDF
+Fixed the "Failed to read temperature error" that kept occurring Also need to implement sleep modes, might not be possible with Arduino IDE, may need to use ESP-IDF To measure battery level and get low battery warnings, connect a 1/2 voltage divider between VIN/USB and ground with the midpoint between the two resistors connected to pin 13